 Fort Ross State Historic Park

 Fort Ross State Historic Park (20 miles north of Bodega Bay) is a worthy stop for riders seeking a dose of local history.
-Fort Ross is a reconstructed fort, active from 1812 – 1842.
-Predating the 1849 Gold Rush, it was built by Russian fur traders making their way down the West Coast of North America while the Spanish worked their way northward along the inland California Coastline establishing the Mission System.
+The fort is reconstructed atop the original site, active from 1812 to 1842.
+Predating the 1849 Gold Rush, it was built by Russian fur traders making their way down the West Coast of North America while the Spanish worked their way northward along the inland California Coastline, establishing the Mission System.
 The Russian expansion down the coast of North America also mirrored European expansion down the coast of Africa and to the Far East during the same time period.

 By the 1840s, the fort was no longer needed to supply food to the Alaskan colonies, and the Russians were looking to sell.
 They sold the fort to John Sutter on credit for $30,000 in 1841.
 John Sutter built what today is known as Sutters Fort in 1840 in present-day downtown Sacramento.
 John Sutter is also credited along with James Marshall for discovering gold in Coloma in the tail race of the saw mill he and Marshall were building north of Placerville which set off the 1849 Gold Rush.

 The present-day Fort Ross is mostly a reconstruction, the walls, buildings, and two defensive blockhouses overlooking the ocean were built with period techniques from drawings and plans of the fort.
 The Russian Church inside the fort was re-built several times, the current version was built after a 1970 fire burned down the building, which was then re-constructed as authentically as possible over the existing foundation.

 Russian windmills were described in early accounts of the fort and in 2012, a new windmill 31 feet high and 25 feet wide was dedicated during the Fort Ross Bicentennial Festival.